 Often, if we have a house full of guests or we’re all crammed into one small space, coughs, colds and other bugs can spread like wildfire.
 What better way to banish the bugs by getting everyone out for a long walk?
 It’ll blow away a few cobwebs and give you all space to breathe.
 Important for also keeping the peace, no doubt!

-To keep your immune system in tip-top condition, you could try taking an antioxidant supplement such as acai berry, coriolus, or camu camu berry.
+To keep your immune system in tip-top condition, you could try taking an antioxidant supplement such as acai berry or coriolus.
 Make sure you add in some fresh fruit around the treats too, as it’s packed with immune-boosting vitamin C.

 Wishing you all safe, happy and healthy holidays!